tivonahaug/ic1-challenge/README.md

 # Coupa Travel Technical Challenge

 This challenge is designed to evaluate your ability to solve real-world problems that Coupa Travel has faced while building an online booking tool.
-You may use any language you like.

 ### Data

 The dataset you will be using is found in [flights.json](./flights.json).
 It contains a list of 20 real flight search results for a round trip flight search from San Francisco to Boston.

 Looking at this array of flight results, you'll see each result is a tuple.
 The first item in the tuple is the outbound flight, and the second item is the return flight.
 Each flight object contains some fields (price, score) and a `segmentsArray` which contains the list of flight segments.
-A flight with only one flight sem

-- Identify the various objects in this data.
+A flight segment represents one journey, and can be made up of multiple flights.

+### Running the Challenge

+We've provided a [node program](index.js) that reads in the JSON file and has function stubs for the functions you'll need to implement to solve the challenge.

+Run this program with `node index.js`.

+If you prefer to solve the challenge using another language, you may replicate this file in the language of your choosing.

 ### The Challenge